edgedb/easy-edgedb/chapter19/index.md

 }
 ```

-Now that we know that the time was one o'clock, let's put that into the query too - including the `sleep_state` property.
-Now it looks like this:
+Now that we know that the time was one o'clock, let's put that into a query to display some extra information on the visit.
+See if anything feels weird to you about this query.

 ```edgeql
 with time := (